AdaCore/learn/content/courses/ada-idioms/chapters/component_access_to_rec_objs.rst

           Transmission_Pending := False;
        end if;
     end IRQ_Handler;

-Note how the handler references the :ada:`Transceiver` via the :ada:`Port` discriminant.
-That's required, the PO cannot simply reference a :ada:`Serial_Port`\'s components directly.
-That is, again, the point of the idiom.

 In this example, although the PO only accesses the :ada:`Transceiver` component in the enclosing record object, additional functionality might need